valooost/Light-off-switcher/README.md

 # Light-off-switcher
 Tired that your mom wakes you up with this brutal switching-the-light-on?
-My Idea came from [this Video](https://www.youtube.com/watch?v=XNcZpjLA3yI) (2:47), when a guy presented this.
+My Idea came from [this Video](https://www.youtube.com/watch?v=XNcZpjLA3yI) (2:47), when a random guy presented this.
 I don't know who this is, but he's a hero.
 You may need:
 * Arduino Unor R3 Board
 * Prototype Shield (v.5)